amazeeio/docs/local_docker_development/troubleshooting.md

 Now you have a completely empty Docker, now it's time to start again with `pygmy` or `cachalot`.

+### No space left on device

+If you need to free up some disk space, you can do this:
+  - start all containers that you need to preserve
+  - run the following commands
+    ```
+    docker system prune
+    docker image prune -a
+    docker volume prune
+    ```

 ### I get an error like `port is already allocated.` during start

 If during the start of Docker containers you see an error like that: